oe/postcss-logical-polyfill/README.md

 - **⚙️ Customizable Selectors**: Configure custom RTL and LTR selectors to match your project needs
 - **🏗️ Nested Rule Support**: Works seamlessly with media queries, at-rules, and nested selectors
 - **🔧 Rule Optimization**: Intelligently merges duplicate rules and handles property overrides
-- **⚡ Error Resilient**: Graceful fallbacks when transformations encounter issues
+- **⚡ Error Resilient**: Graceful fallbacks when transformations encounter issues with enhanced test coverage
 - **🔄 Reverse Transformation**: Unlike other tools that upgrade to logical properties, this downgrades for compatibility

 ## Installation